AlexanderKarasik/taskmaster/README.md

-# Lesson 11 Class Activity Complete Code
+# Testing for taskmaster

-## Instructions to Run the Solution
+## Instructions to Run the App

 - Download or Fork this branch of code
 - Run `npm install` to install the dependencies